 Physicist and author of On Thermonuclear War discusses the likelihood of such a war in the 20th Century.
-Says there is less likelihood now than 5 years ago. rom card catalog: Hermann Kahn [sic], physicist and author of "On Thermonuclear War" discusses the likelihood of such a war.
+Says there is less likelihood now than 5 years ago. rom card catalog: Herman Kahn, physicist and author of "On Thermonuclear War" discusses the likelihood of such a war.

 Ansel Talbert introduces Kahn.